-Much like a scientist conducting an experiment, a growth marketer regularly tests their techniques, such as the design and content of one landing page design versus another.
-They then make further marketing decisions based on their results.
-This allows marketers to rely on data instead of relying only on their gut.
+Much like a scientist conducting an experiment, a growth marketer regularly tests their techniques.
+For instance, they might compare the design and content of one landing page versus another.
+From there, they can make further marketing decisions based on the results.
+This allows marketers to lean on clear, calculated data instead of over-relying on their gut instincts.

-From top to bottom, the funnel consists of Awareness, Acquisition, Activation, Retention, Revenue, and Referral.
-Though some companies may interpret the steps differently, every part of the funnel relates to a different piece of the puzzle.
-From top to bottom, the Pirate Funnel consists of:
+Developed by Dave McClure, the Pirate Funnel is aptly named after its official acronym: AAARRR.
+Though some companies may interpret the steps differently, every part of the funnel relates to a different piece of the growth marketing puzzle.
+From top to bottom, the Pirate Funnel generally consists of the following:

 What is the Difference Between Growth Marketing and Traditional Marketing?